Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Appendix: Details of the Experiment Settings

 By contrast, the perturbation variance derived in~\cref{eq:cov_general} is

 Both quantities contain the \emph{mean intrinsic spread} $\E_{\tau}[J_{\tau}\Sigma_{\!\epsilon}J_{\tau}^{\!\top}]$.
 They differ in the other term:

-When computing the correlation between the uncertainty map and the registration error, we will see the following results: \begin{enumerate}[leftmargin=1.45em,itemsep=2pt,label=\alph*)] \item \textbf{High correlation} occurs when bias $\|\mu_{\!\epsilon}\|^{2}$ and its jitter $\Var_{\tau}\bigl[J_{\tau}\mu_{\!\epsilon}(\tau)\bigr]$ covary.
-Both maps rise where either component grows. \item \textbf{Low or negative correlation} can arise in two scenarios: (i) when the dominant error is a perturbation-\emph{invariant} bias, so the total error is dominated by a large $\|\mu_{\!\epsilon}\|^{2}$ term that the variance cannot capture; (ii) when the network is highly uncertain about its prediction, producing a large $\Var_{\tau}\!\bigl[J_{\tau}\mu_{\!\epsilon}(\tau)\bigr]$, as observed in the cardiac dataset. \end{enumerate}
+When computing the correlation between the uncertainty map and the registration error, we will see the following results: \begin{enumerate}[leftmargin=1.45em,itemsep=2pt,label=\alph*)] \item \textbf{High correlation} occurs when the squared bias $||\mu_{\epsilon}(y)||^{2}$ and its perturbation-induced jitter $\Var_{\tau}\bigl[J_{\tau}\mu_{\!\epsilon}(\tau)\bigr]$ covary spatially.
+In this case, both maps increase in regions where either component grows. \item \textbf{Low or negative correlation} can arise in two scenarios: \begin{enumerate}[leftmargin=1.8em,itemsep=2pt,label=(\roman*)] \item when the network is \emph{more wrong than uncertain}, i.e., $||\mu_{\epsilon}(y)||^{2}$ dominates $\Var_{\tau}\bigl[J_{\tau}\mu_{\!\epsilon}(\tau)\bigr]$, such that large systematic errors are not reflected by the variance-based uncertainty; \item when the network is highly uncertain about its prediction, producing a large $\Var_{\tau}\bigl[J_{\tau}\mu_{\!\epsilon}(\tau)\bigr]$ that does not spatially align with the bias term. \end{enumerate} \end{enumerate}

 It is important to note that low correlation does not always imply that the uncertainty map is uninformative.
 Case (i) reflects a true underestimation, where the uncertainty fails to capture systematic bias.
 In contrast, case (ii) provides a valid signal of model indecision: even if the registration happens to be accurate, the high uncertainty correctly reflects low confidence and should still draw attention.